 Interns - Getting The Job Done

-Any student, whether undergraduate or graduate level, from any school, is welcome to join us as a WIPPS intern., It’s part of our mission to help jump-start civic involvement across all age levels and skill sets
+Any student, whether an undergraduate or graduate student, from any school, is welcome to join us as a WIPPS intern.
+It’s part of our mission to help jump-start civic involvement across all age levels and skill sets.

 Our interns get involved in WIPPS community and statewide projects and collaborations, earning valuable school credit or other compensation.

 With guidance from the WIPPS Director and the WIPPS supervisors, we have hosted over 80 student interns.
 WIPPS has also worked closely with AmeriCorps*VISTA participants placed on site through Wisconsin Campus Compact as wells as VISTAs attached to other institutions.